ben-sand/ben-sand.github.io/_research/research.md

 ## Publications

+- [The Effects of a Targeted Financial Constraint on the Housing Market](https://academic.oup.com/rfs/article/34/8/3742/6239712), April 2021. *The Review of Financial Studies* (with Lu Han, Chandler Lutz, and Derek Stacey)

-- [Geographic Spillovers from Booms: The effects of Canada's Resource Boom on Canada-US Differences in Wages](http://ben-sand.github.io/files/GSB-V5.pdf), forthcoming *Journal of Labor Economics*. (with David A. Green, Rene Morissette, and Iain Snoddy)
+- [Economy-Wide Spillovers from Booms: Long-Distance Commuting and the Spread of Wage Effects](https://www.journals.uchicago.edu/doi/abs/10.1086/703362), March 2019 *Journal of Labor Economics*. (with David A. Green, Rene Morissette, and Iain Snoddy)

 - [In Search of Labor Demand](https://www.aeaweb.org/articles?id=10.1257/aer.20141374&&from=f). *American Economic Review,* September 2018. (with Paul Beaudry and David A. Green)